Pradyumna2098/pingpong-project/README.md

 # Ping pong-project
 This project is a simple ping-pong game.
 There are two players in the game one of them is AI.
-A game with two paddles and a ball where the ball shouldn't fall off the paddle if so the player looses a point.
+A game with two paddles and a ball where the ball shouldn't fall off the paddle if so the player loses a point.
 The scores are awarded accordingly.

 # Tech-Stack